notochord/notochord/README.md

 Notochord is a lead-sheet editor and chord player inspired by iReal Pro.
 It's still in development so expect bugs and missing functionality.
 Check out [the demo](https://notochord.github.io/notochord/demo/).

 ## Credit
-* This uses 2 awesome packages to handle some of the Theory math:  [ChordMagic](https://github.com/nolanlawson/chord-magic) and [Tonal](https://github.com/danigb/tonal).
+* This uses the awesome package [Tonal](https://github.com/danigb/tonal) to handle the Theory math.
 * Various symbols adapted from images from Wikimedia Commons (all are in the public domain):
    * [Musical symbols](https://commons.wikimedia.org/wiki/Category:SVG_musical_notation)
    * [Delta](https://commons.wikimedia.org/wiki/File:Greek_uc_delta.svg)